What Started as Being an Animal Lover Turned into Homesteading in rural Florida

 Faith with a baby goat

 Welcome to TnF Farms, where our passion for livestock and homesteading comes to life!
-In the scenic Panhandle region of Havana, Florida.
+In the scenic Panhandle region of rural Florida.
 At TnF Farms, we are dedicated to raising a diverse array of farm animals while embracing the values of sustainable and responsible homesteading.

 Our journey revolves around nurturing and caring for a variety of farm animals.
 Each with its unique charm and significance.
 From our very animated small pigs (American Guinea Hogs) that provide us with their natural ability to clear the land of scrub and some of the best tasting pork.
 Our lively chickens that grace us with farm-fresh eggs, our animals are an integral part of our daily lives.
 We also have a soft spot for our curious Nigerian Dwarf goats that provide fresh, creamy milk to and we’re always excited to share their playful antics with visitors.

-Always working towards self sufficiency
+Always working towards self-sufficiency

 Beyond the immediate joy of caring for these animals, we have a commitment.
 Our commitment to homesteading is deeply rooted in our desire to live a sustainable and environmentally conscious lifestyle.
 We prioritize ethical and humane practices in animal husbandry.
 Ensuring our livestock is well-cared for and living their best lives.